The Skyliners are an American Doo-Wop group from Pittsburgh fronted by Jimmy Beaumont.

 The current lineup includes, in addition to Beaumont, Nick Pociask, Frank Czuri, and Donna Groom.

-I grew up during the time in history when this song was popular, and believe me there was nothing like the Saturday night sock hops and dancing to a song like this.
+I grew up during the time in history when this song was popular.
+There was nothing like those Saturday night sock hops and dancing to "Since I Don't Have You" during 1959 and later.

 What a wonderful time to be a teenager.
 Gone but certainly not forgotten.